 How do Adjusters Determine the Settlement Value?

 The adjuster first sums up the medical expenditures associated with the incident and then multiplies this base amount by 1.5 to 5, depending on the severity of the injuries.
 If your injuries aren’t too significant, double this sum by 1.5 or 2 to get the number of your special damages.
-If the injuries are serious, the sum may be multiplied by 5 or even ten if the injuries are very incapacitating.
+If the injuries are serious, the sum may be multiplied by five or even ten if the injuries are very incapacitating.
 After determining the number of special damages, the analyst combines your lost wages to establish the total amount of your settlement.
 An example of a settlement formula for severe injuries is

-Consider, the vehicle damage is $6000, lost income is $4000, medical damage is $5000, and the general damage is $50000 ($5000 multiplied by 10).
+Consider that the vehicle damage is $6000, lost income is $4000, medical damage is $5000, and the general damage is $50000 ($5000 multiplied by 10).
 This claim’s value would be $25000 according to the formula.
 Keep in mind, however, that any settlement formula is simply a preliminary estimate of the value of your injury claim, and the resulting amount is only intended to serve as a starting point for settlement negotiations.
 In some cases, the settlement figure was most likely calculated with claims adjusting software.
 Insurance companies use a variety of tools to determine the value of claims.

 Tools Used to Determine the Value of Personal Injury Claims